 Early on we went to National MS Society events, anxious to meet other parents and kids that truly understood our situation.
 We needed reminding that we were not alone.
 We heard one thing over and over from parents, “My doctor said that kids don’t get MS.” My hope is to squash that myth so that more money, more grants and more pediatric centers for MS can exist across the country.

 Sean is a true success story and we could not be more proud.
 He has not been hospitalized since he started on a disease-modifying therapy and his MRIs have been stable over the last five years.
 He does well in school, is active as a runner, and just started his sophomore year of college focused on finance and accounting.
-We’ve been involved in the MS City to Shore Bike MS event since his diagnosis and have raised $80,000 to date.
-We will ride until a cure is found – we just completed our ninth ride with Team Taylor.
+We’ve been involved in Bike MS: City to Shore since his diagnosis and have raised $80,000 to date as Team Taylor.
+We will ride until a cure is found.
 Sean even designed our team jerseys!

 From the ACTRIMS-ECTRIMS research conference in Boston, to the halls of the Dirkesen Senate building, to Bike MS events, pediatric MS is coming to light.
-Learn more from About.com MS blogger, Julie Stachowiak “Parent experience of pediatric multiple sclerosis.”
+Learn more about pediatric MS in this Momentum Magazine article.
 Or contact your members of congress to urge support for MS research funding – specify your focus on pediatric MS in your note!

 Editor’s Note: Patty Taylor’s son, Sean, began experiencing symptoms at the age of 7 and was officially diagnosed with pediatric MS three years later.
 The MS movement has become a family affair for the New Jersey family; their Bike MS team has raised more than $80,000.

 This blog was originally published on October 3, 2014 and updated on July 22, 2022.

 Surviving breast cancer alongside my MS journey has taught me that I’m stronger than I… Read More